ESCOMP/CTSM/doc/source/tech_note/Photosynthetic_Capacity/CLM50_Tech_Note_Photosynthetic_Capacity.rst

 -  :math:`H` , which determines the response of electron transport rate to relative humidity.

-The above four parameters are estimated by fitting the LUNA model to a global compilation of >800 obervations located at different biomes, canopy locations, and time of the year from 1993-2013 (Ali et al 2015).
+The above four parameters are estimated by fitting the LUNA model to a global compilation of >800 obervations located at different biomes, canopy locations, and time of the year from 1993-2013 (Ali et al. 2015).
 The model inputs are area-based leaf nitrogen content, leaf mass per unit leaf area and the driving environmental conditions (average of past 10 days) including temperature, CO :sub:`2` concentrations, daily mean and maximum radiation, relative humidity and day length.
 The estimated values in CLM5 for the listed parameters are 0.0311, 0.1745, 0.8054, and 6.0999, repectively.
 In LUNA V1.0, the estimated